HVML/.github/profile/README.md

 ## Introduction

-During the development of [HybridOS], [Vincent Wei] proposed a new-style and easy-to-learn programming language called `HVML`.
+During the development of [HybridOS], [Vincent Wei] proposed and designed a new-style and easy-to-learn programming language called `HVML`.
 HVML is the acronym for `Hybrid Virtual Markup Language`.

 The original design goal of HVML is to allow developers who are familiar with C/C++, Python,